Demon Detective Camera - Antique and Vintage Cameras

 In 1890 a larger size - the No. 2 - was introduced for 3 ¼" square plates, this had a different profile where the lens tube joins the body.

 Despite the manufacturer's name, the camera was made in England.
-The rear of the camera is marked "W. Phillips stamper Birmingham", the maker of the camera.
+The rear of the camera carries the maker's name: "W. Phillips stamper Birmingham".
 The patent covering the camera was taken out by W. O'Reilly.
 Advertisements claimed 100,000 cameras had been made, this must be an overstatement.

 References & Notes: